intel-lab-lkp/linux/Documentation/admin-guide/cgroup-v2.rst

 	same semantics as vm.swappiness applied to memcg reclaim with all the existing limitations and potential future extensions.

+	The swappiness have the range [0, 200], 0 means reclaiming only from file folios, 200 (MAX_SWAPPINESS) means reclaiming just from anonymous folios.

   memory.peak
 	A read-write single value file which exists on non-root cgroups.